paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-101-national-fish-habitat-conservation-through-partnerships.md

 <a id="section-8211"></a>
 ## § 8211.
 Nonapplicability of Federal Advisory Committee Act

-The Federal Advisory Committee Act (5 U.S.C.
-App.)
-11 See References in Text note below. shall not apply to—
+Chapter 10 of title 5 (commonly known as the “Federal Advisory Committee Act”), shall not apply to—

 (1) the Board; or